 - Both the service member and spouse have the same resident state.

 When the nonmilitary spouse meets the above qualifications, their wages from services performed in that new state will only be taxed in their resident state, not by the state they are currently living in.
-For information about how to claim this in your account, visit our Knowledgebase and click on Military Filing Military State Information and select your state.

 IMPORTANT: when living in a non-resident state, the spouse needs to check the state laws to determine if they need to declare their non-residency for withholding purposes.
 This may be required by their employer on an annual basis.